 Hair loss in men is most commonly caused by male pattern baldness (MPB) – a near-universal phenomenon in adult men which is driven by a reaction in the hair follicles on the scalp to DHT.

-Male hormones give a muscular body shape and lends us deep voices, but they also can have undesired side-effects, and one with DHT is to interfere with the growth and shedding cycle of our hair.
-From the day your male hormone production increases in your early teens, it’s a mixed blessing – and hair loss becomes a real possibility.
+Male hormones can give us a muscular body shape and lend us deeper voices, but they can also have undesired side-effects, and one is to interfere with the growth and shedding cycle of our hair.
+From the day your male hormone production increases in your early teens, it’s a mixed blessing – and male pattern hair loss becomes a real possibility.